 College Street Historic District encompasses 15.5 acres of land, and consists of a church, cemetery, and 17 period houses built as early as the 1870s.

-Visitors to Troy can drive or walk through the historic district which covers a two-block area and discover impressive homes and structures which incorporate architectural styles such as Greek Revival, Late Victorian and Queen Anne.
+Visitors to Troy can drive or, like I did, walk through the historic district, which covers a two-block area.
+Here you can discover impressive homes and structures which incorporate architectural styles such as Greek Revival, Late Victorian and Queen Anne.

 Don’t miss the unique architecture of Murphree House which dates to 1870, the beautiful closed porch and turret of Henderson-Denison House from the late 19th century, and the four-columned Bashinsky-Fowee House built in 1902-1903.